theArtsyEngineer/flight336/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.

 ## Development server
+Navigate to Airlines directory then:

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

+Then run `node server.js` to start Node/Express

-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change and save any of the source files.

 ## Code scaffolding